 - HAVE FUN!

-Attendance to competitions is mandatory.
+Attendance is mandatory at all competitions.
 This is not like other sports where other teammates can play your position.
 Since every dancer is essential to the development of choreography and executing specific combinations, competing without a dancer puts our entire class at a major disadvantage.
 If a dancer is on the Competition Team, you are an important and key member of our team.
 This needs to be made a priority, out of respect for yourself and your team members.

 The Dansations team will compete in 3 local competitions in the spring of each season.
 Dancers will have the option to travel to Nationals every other summer.
 Competition dates and fees will be available in September.